jonowens/FinTechCaseStudy-JPMC/README.md

 ## Overview and Origin

 * Name of company and/or project
     - J.P.
-Morgan's JPM Coin built on blockchain technology.
+Morgan's JPM Coin, built on blockchain technology.

 * When was the company incorporated?
     - J.P.
-Morgan founded in 1872 with its JPM Coin announced February 14, 2019[2]
+Morgan is founded in 1872 with its JPM Coin announced February 14, 2019.[2]

 * Who are the founders of the company or project?
     - Jamie Dimon, Chairman and Chief Executive Office
     - Umar Farooq, head of Digital Treasury Services and Blockchain[1]

 * How did the idea for the company (or project) come about?
-    - The project of JPM Coin came from blockchain technology and the need to stay competitive.
+    - The JPM Coin project came from the bank's Quorum blockchain technology and the need for payment processing of currency to stay competitive.

 * How is the company funded?
 How much funding have they received?
-    - The project is funded by its own bank.
+    - The JPM Coin project is funded by JPMorgan Chase & Co, the parent organization of J.P.
+Morgan, and its own bank with little to no public access to the financial funding already incurred by the JPM Coin project.

 ---